Learn the ins and outs of how to build a successful 3D strategy and business case. Free template download included.

-Back up your plan with third party data.
-The market analysis section provides insight on the market dynamics, current and emerging customer trends, and a competitive analysis.
-External research firms and consultancies publish insights on technology, consumer and industry-specific trends with supporting data and visuals that you can use to build your case..
+Back up your plan with third-party data.
+The market analysis section provides insight into the market dynamics, current and emerging customer trends, and competitive analysis.
+External research firms and consultancies publish insights on technology, consumer, and industry-specific trends with supporting data and visuals that you can use to build your case.

 4. Execution / Project Plan

 “Vision without execution is hallucination” – Thomas Edison

 The project plan outlines how the company will get to the proposed solution.
 This section should include goals and business outcomes, measures of success, key milestones/deliverables, and the resources (internal and/or external) required to execute.
 The plan should reflect realistic, achievable, and measurable.
 If you have a project management (PMO) function in your organization, that person can be a great resource for fleshing out this section.

 Outline why you want to buy or partner for a solution rather than building it your own solution or, alternatively, why you want to build it in-house.
 Start gathering information from vendors in the space to gain insight into key considerations for project execution and resource requirements.

 If the project is approved and funded, this section can be repurposed into a 3D project charter.
 A well-written project plan ensures consistency from strategy through to implementation and delivery.